Evaluating Packages Part 1 - Turn to community

 Another simple indicator is the number of stars the project has on Github.
 Starring a project in Github is a way to express interest and approval for the project.
-It can be counted as social proof when when evaluating packages.
+It can be counted as social proof when evaluating packages.

-If the project is new it might not have many stars yet.
+If the project is new, it might not have many stars yet.
 It is possible that the project is gaining popularity fast.
-In this case it might be featured on the Github trending repositories listing.
+In this case, it might be featured on the Github trending repositories listing.

-Npm has also its own star rating system, but it is not much advertised on the npm site.
+Npm also has its own star rating system, but it is not much advertised on the npm site.

 There exists curated lists for specific topic areas.
-For example StaticGen lists top open-source static site generators.
+For example, StaticGen lists top open-source static site generators.
 They are ranked based on attributes the site authors see important.